Use Your Pennsylvania Tax Dollars to Build Brighter Future

 Isn’t EITC just for businesses?

 Not anymore.
-Individuals affiliated with Pennsylvania businesses (partners, shareholders, employees, or owners) can now participate.
+Eligible individuals affiliated with Pennsylvania businesses — including partners, shareholders, employees, or owners — may now participate.

 What is an SPE and why must I join?

-A Special Purpose Entity (SPE) is an LLC approved by the state to hold tax credits.
-It’s what allows individuals to access EITC.
-United Way has already established an SPE, so joining is as simple as signing a one-page agreement.
+A Special Purpose Entity (SPE) is a state-approved LLC that holds EITC tax credits.
+It is required for individual participation in the program.
+United Way has already established an SPE, so enrollment is as simple as signing a one-page agreement.

 How much will this really cost me?

 Very little.
-Because of the tax credit and deduction, most donors see an out-of-pocket cost of less than 10% of their total contribution.
-While participation requires an initial out-of-pocket contribution, donors receive refunds through their state tax credit and federal deduction.
-Many choose to reinvest those refunded dollars into future EITC participation, turning one year of giving into a sustainable, year-over-year commitment that continues to grow their impact.
+Most participants experience an out-of-pocket cost of less than 10% of their total contribution.
+While participation requires an upfront contribution, donors receive tax credits and deductions that significantly reduce the final cost.
+Many choose to reinvest refunded dollars into future EITC participation, growing their impact year over year.

 How can I learn more?